 Not only in nature, but even in my house I sometimes come across oddities of natural nature or behavior.
 You know, the times that you say: 'Hey, that's an odd thing'.

 Even dead flowers can be transformed into something else with a bit of imagination.
 I love to make those photos if I have the time and opportunity.
 Odd behavior is something you often see in animals.
 For some reason or other dogs and cats can develop an odd behavior.

 The photo above looks like a plane crash, but it's not.
 It's a small old plane attached to a pole at a beach restaurant in Zantvoort in the Netherlands.
-I was standing high on the promenade, so this plane was on my eye level.
+I was standing high on the promenade and the beach was way below.
+Therefore this plane was on my eye level.

 I Have a Lot of Sheep Skulls

 I raise sheep that belongs to an old and rare breed called Drenthe Heath Sheep and when they die or get slaughtered, I collect their skulls whenever I can.

 Only today when I was taken photos of other things, I noticed these odd things inside the skull of an old ewe, which I never noticed before.
 As I am not a vet, I don't know the name of these parts in the nose, but I'm sure they have a name.
 I got attracted by the beauty of the filigree in the thin curled up bone.
 The reason I never noticed before is that she's missing some parts of the lower nose bone which normally covers the inside.